vasumahesh1/scaledjs/README.md

 Fully compatible with Cocos 2D JS & Cordova Apps

 > **IMPORTANT:**
-> ScaledJS is **under construction and doesn't work fully at the moment**.
+> ScaledJS is **under construction** and doesn't work fully at the moment.
+Refer "What's working" Section.
-> It was initially coded in C++, But due to limited usability porting to
-> JavaScript was important.

 Features
 --------------------------------